emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 {{< notice note "What to do during that dead time?" >}}

 Spoiler alert: I learned German using _comprehensible input_ — basically, by listening to podcasts and audiobooks, watching TV, and reading for fun.
 Comprehensible input is language input you can mostly understand but not entirely.
+It also lets you turn dead time into language learning time.

 That's why I write a **free newsletter** for German learners recommending great new German media for comprehensible input learning every week.